Top Ten Things to Know About SB 743

-3. The new CEQA Guidelines sections created by SB 743 go into full effect statewide on January 1, 2020 although lead agencies may elect to opt-in once the final rulemaking process is completed (expected in 2018).
+3. The new CEQA Guidelines sections created by SB 743 go into full effect statewide on July 1, 2020 although lead agencies may elect to opt-in immediately.

 4. Lead agencies must make at least three decisions to implement the new CEQA Guidelines:

 1) Select a VMT methodology.